test-fullautomation/robotframework-tutorial/900_building_testsuites/doc_src/building_testsuites.rst

 exercise-03
 ~~~~~~~~~~~

-Demonstrates several ways to load the configuration from a local ``config`` folder
+Demonstrates several ways to load the configuration from a ``config`` folder

 exercise-04
 ~~~~~~~~~~~